WinnieMadikizella/Forage-Job-Simulation-Projects/Tata-Data-Visualization/README.md

 This repository contains my work for the **Tata Data Visualization Job Simulation** on Forage (April 2025).
 In this simulation, I served as a consultant for an online retail store, analyzing their sales data and delivering actionable insights to the CEO and CMO for strategic planning and business expansion.

+## Data Source

+All retail transaction data analyzed in this project was provided by Forage as part of the Tata Data Visualization Virtual Experience Program.
+The dataset is synthetic and used strictly for educational purposes.

+**Online Retail Data Set.xlsx**: [View Dataset](Tata-Data-Visualization/Online%20Retail%20Data%20Set.xlsx)

 ## Project Tasks

 ### Task 1: Framing Business Questions